debcrisjol/Calculator/README.md

 - The show() function is used to type the corresponding value of the clicked button (represented as n in js file) into the input tag
 - The calc() function evaluates the value of the input tag and does the actual calculations

-IMPORTANT - in order for the calc() function to work, the buttons onclick function must have the appropriate operator assigned to it, i.e:

-/
-*
--
-+
-=

-Happy coding!